ziman/idris-bytes/README.md

   conses and prepends will not copy the RHS argument unless necessary.
   Instead, data is destructively written into pre-allocated spare space.

-* Reading is designed to be very fast and straightforward.
+* Reading is designed to be fast and straightforward.
   Mutation requires accessing the bookkeeping structure and possibly reallocation.

 This will hopefully become the binary backend for